syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chat-ui/EJ2_ASP.NETCORE/messages.md

 #### Setting timestamp format

 You can use the `timeStampFormat` to display specific time format for the timestamp.
-The default value is `dd/MM/yyyy hh:mm a`, but this can be customized to meet different localization and display needs.
+The default format is `dd/MM/yyyy hh:mm a`, but this can be customized to meet different localization and display needs.

 ### Define message status